CodeScop/Oge-Mai-Field-Guide/meteoroid2020julresources.md

 - **Sources:** DESERT, WATER, DUST
   - IC Battles: Brachi (600 words for 2-5)
   - RL Battles: Zoomga!
-(300 words for 3-5), Arenica Hologram (100 words for 1), Lombri Hologram (100 words for 1), Maesc Hologram (100 words for 1), Suulan Hologram (100 words for 1), Wignow Hologram (100 words for 1), Xin Hologram (100 words for 1), Ferenti (750 words for 2-5)
+(300 words for 3-5), Arenica Hologram (100 words for 1), Lombri Hologram (100 words for 1), Lubu Hologram (100 words for 1), Maesc Hologram (100 words for 1), Sassi Hologram (100 words for 1), Suulan Hologram (100 words for 1), Wignow Hologram (100 words for 1), Xin Hologram (100 words for 1), Ferenti (750 words for 2-5)
   - Spaceship Battles: Szalin (700 words for 3-6), Kovar (350 words for 1-3), Noit (800 words for 2-4)
 - **Buy:** DESERT
 - **Sell price:** 8 Coins (DO NOT SELL.
 You will need this to craft SO MANY STEEL BARS.)